weishengwu/eShopOnContainers---msft/00-Dev-machine-requirements.md

-# PC - Windows dev machine
+# Windows dev machine

 ## Recommended Hardware requirements:
-- 16Gb of memory RAM
-   Since you need Hyper-V for Docker for Windows in order to run the Linux Docker Host and we're also running a SQL Server container and a Redis container, 8Gb of RAM might not be enough.
+- 16Gb of memory RAM - Since you need Hyper-V for Docker for Windows in order to run the Linux Docker Host and we're also running a SQL Server container and a Redis container, 8Gb of RAM might not be enough.

 ## Software requirements for Windows are:
 -	Docker for Windows  (From Docker) - Requires Windows 10 Pro 64 bits